HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 </figure>

-Also, we'll need a new kind of link as a marker for merges:
+Also, we'll need a new kind of link as a marker for merges.
+The merge link's only content is a pair of hashes, one for each of the branches being merged.
+It has no author and no signature.

 <figure class='figure-xl'>

 ![](/images/posts/trust/sigchain.2.png)

 </figure>

-The merge link's only content is a pair of hashes, one for each of the branches being merged.
-It has no author and no signature.

 ### Resolving conflicts